Coronavirus to drive European airline industry shakeout

 The MAX grounding, after two deadly crashes, has cushioned Ryanair against a downturn by leaving fewer seats to fill, O’Leary acknowledged.
 But, with an eye on the long term, “I would prefer not to be cushioned,” he added.

 Mid-sized carriers such as Portugal’s TAP, Alitalia and SAS are “not in a great leverage situation” and could succumb, Bernstein analyst Daniel Roeska said.
-Italy has promised another 400 million euros to Alitalia even as the European Union investigates its last 900-million-euro loan.

-Sweden’s SAS is taking “strong measures to mitigate costs in the face of the new market situation,” a spokeswoman said, citing reduced timetables, temporary layoffs and a hiring freeze among them.
-Alitalia and TAP did not immediately respond to requests for comment.
+Sweden’s SAS is taking “strong measures” to rein in costs with reduced timetables, temporary layoffs and a hiring freeze, a spokeswoman said.
+TAP had no immediate comment.

+Alitalia, which has received 1.3 billion euros ($1.5 billion) in state loans since filing for bankruptcy in 2017, suspended most of its Milan operations on Sunday as the government locked down large areas of northern Italy.
+The company did not address questions about its liquidity situation.

 Among airlines whose failure could drive consolidation, “the most meaningful would be Norwegian,” Roeska said, citing its large network and overlap with rivals.

-"It's not guaranteed they have to go bust," he said, with much depending on planned asset sales.
-"It's still unclear to us how long they have cash for."
-Graphic: Europe's airlines and debt - here
+“It’s not guaranteed they have to go bust,” he said, with much depending on planned asset sales.
+“It’s still unclear to us how long they have cash for.”

 Even if the crisis threatens larger airlines, few would expect an Air France-KLM or a Lufthansa to be allowed to fail by their governments.
 But large carriers are warning against state support for smaller rivals.